What are Key Performance Indicators (KPIs)?

 - Customer Lifetime Value (CLV)

-Customer Lifetime Value is a prediction of the profits generated by a company throughout its relationship with each particular customer.
-Increasing the Customer Lifetime Value allows you to maintain a link with your customers, reduce the rate of disengagement and enhance their satisfaction.
+Customer Lifetime Value is a prediction of the profits generated by a company throughout its relationship with each of your customers.
+Increasing the Customer Lifetime Value allows you to maintain a relationship with your customers, reduce the rate of disengagement, and improve their satisfaction.
 It also helps you to estimate a reasonable cost per acquisition.

 Calculating Customer Lifetime Value

 There are several different ways to calculate CLV.
-Each business is likely to adopt different variables for its calculation, in coherence with its objectives or target segmentation.
-However, the most straightforward way to calculate CLV is to subtract the initial cost of acquiring them from the revenue earned from a customer.
+Each business is likely to adopt different variables for this calculation that relate to their objectives or target segmentation.
+However, the most straightforward way to calculate CLV is to subtract the initial cost of acquiring each customer from the revenue earned from that customer.

 Customer Lifetime Value = The initial cost to acquire a customer – The revenue earned from a customer